RevolutionTech/hummingbird/README.md

 `pip install MySQL-python django south django-audiofield`

-With everything installed, you will then have to create the database tables, which you can do with:

-`./manage.py syncdb`

-`./manage.py migrate`

 ## Configuration

+Next we will need to create a file in the same directory as `settings.py` called `settings_secret.py`.
+This is where we will store all of the settings that are specific to your instance of Hummingbird.
+Most of these settings should be only known to you.
+Your file should define a secret key, the database credentials, and an email where you (as an administrator of the Hummingbird instance) can be reached.
+Your `settings_secret.py` file might look something like:

+    SECRET_KEY = '-3f5yh&(s5%9uigtx^yn=t_woj0@90__fr!t2b*96f5xoyzb%b'
+    DATABASE_USER = 'root'
+    DATABASE_PASSWORD = 'abc123'
+    FEEDBACK_EMAIL = 'admin+hummingbird@company.com'

+Of course you should [generate your own secret key](http://stackoverflow.com/a/16630719) and use a more secure password for your database.

+With everything installed and all files in place, you may now create the database tables.
+You can do this with:

+`python manage.py syncdb`

+`python manage.py migrate`

-The server can be run on port 8000 with `./manage.py runserver 0.0.0.0:8000`.
+The server can be run on port 8000 with `python manage.py runserver 0.0.0.0:8000`.
 Then the server can be reached from the browser at `http://0.0.0.0:8000/`.

 Hitting that URL should reach the user interface where users can create accounts, upload new songs, and modify their profile information.